edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

   console <VM-ID>
   ```

   where `<VM-ID>` would be the id of your vm as seen above (e.g. `1`).
-After that, press Enter another time and you should drop into a shell on the VM.
+After that, press Enter another time and you should drop into a shell on the virtual machine.

   :::